Actions: The Essentials

 When does an action run?

-• Explicit user invocation: Define an action to be shown as a visual icon or button.
+• Explicit user invocation: Create an action to be shown as a visual icon or button.
 When the user taps or clicks on the icon or button, the app invokes the action.

 • Implicit user invocation: Every view in the app has some standard behaviors when a user interacts with the data in the view.
-For example, when a user taps on a row in a tabular view, that specific row is shown in detail in a Detail view.
-By default, the tap-on-row event triggers a system-defined UI Navigation action that takes the user to the new view.
-As the app creator, you can control a subset of the triggering events associated with each UX view.
+For example, when a user taps on a row in a tabular view, that specific row is shown in detail in a detail view.
+By default, the Row selected event triggers a system-defined UI Navigation action that takes the user to the new view.
+As the app creator, you can control a subset of the triggering events associated with each view.
+See Run actions based on view events.

 Create an action